1. About hydrocortisone tablets

-- a fever (temperature above 38C), chills, a very sore throat, ear or sinus pain, a cough, more saliva or a change in colour of your saliva, pain when you pee, mouth sores or a wound that won't heal - these can be signs of an infection
+- have a high temperature, chills, a very sore throat, ear or sinus pain, a cough, more saliva or a change in colour of your saliva, pain when you pee, mouth sores or a wound that will not heal – these can be signs of an infection

-- sleepy or confused, feeling very thirsty or hungry, peeing more often than usual, flushing, breathing quickly or breath that smells like fruit - these can be signs of high blood sugar
+- are sleepy or confused, feeling very thirsty or hungry, peeing more often than usual, flushing, breathing quickly or breath that smells like fruit – these can be signs of diabetes or complications of diabetes

-- weight gain in your upper back or belly, a moon face, a very bad headache and slow wound healing - these can be signs of Cushing's syndrome
+- have a “moon face” (puffy, rounded face), weight gain in your upper back or belly – this happens gradually and can be a sign of Cushing's syndrome

-- muscle pain or weakness, muscle cramps, or a heartbeat that doesn't feel normal - these can be signs of low potassium levels
+- have muscle pain or weakness, muscle cramps, or a heartbeat that does not feel normal – these can be signs of low potassium levels

-- severe stomach pain, severe back pain, or a severe upset stomach or vomiting - these can be signs of pancreas problems
+- have severe stomach pain, severe back pain, a severe upset stomach or vomiting – these can be signs of pancreas problems

-Side effects can happen at different times during treatment.
-Stomach upset or mood changes can happen straight away.
+Side effects can happen at different times.
+An upset stomach or mood changes can happen straight away.
 Other side effects, such as getting a rounder face, happen after weeks or months.